-Historical Dispersant Use in U.S. Waters 1968-2020 Doug Helton NOAA OR&R 7600 Sand Point Way NE, Seattle, WA, 98115 Large volumes of dispersants were used during the Deepwater Horizon (DWH) spill in 2010.
-There hasn't been a use of dispersants in U.S. waters since 2010.
-The controversy over their use at DWH may lead the public and policymakers to conclude that they are commonly used. · But over the past 40 years and approximately 400,000-reported spill incidents, we found only 27 incidents in the United States where dispersants have been utilized.
-Most were in the Gulf of Mexico, Many were small scale or tests and not operationally significant.
-Dispersants are rarely used but can be an The Environmental Response Management Application (ERMA®) is NOAA's online mapping tool that important tool in certain situations.
+Historical Dispersant Use in U.S. Waters 1968-2020 Doug Helton NOAA OR&R 7600 Sand Point Way NE, Seattle, WA, 98115 Large volumes of dispersants were used during the Deepwater Horizon (DWH) spill There hasn't been a use of dispersants in U.S. waters since 2010.
+The controversy over their use at DWH may lead the public and policymakers to conclude that they are commonly used. · But over the past 40 years and approximately 400,000-reported spill incidents, we found only 27 incidents in the United States where dispersants have Most were in the Gulf of Mexico, Many were small scale or tests and not operationally significant.

+Dispersants are rarely used but can be an important tool in certain situations.